lwhitty/image-builder-lab/README.md

 ```
 # composer-cli compose start AWS-AMI-Blueprint ami
 ```
-### To check the status of the compose and to get the UUID:
+### To monitor the status of the compose and to get the UUID:
 ```
-# composer-cli compose status
+# watch composer-cli compose status
 ```
 ### To download the finished image file once compose status is COMPLETE:
 ```